-Figure 1 supports the conclusion that λ should approach zero to satisfy the ARL criterion.
-In that figure the observations for λ =0 and λ =1 are based on theory while the others are based on simulations.
-Also, Chan and Zhang (2000) observed by simulations that the ARL1 decreases when λ decreases.
-The suggestion was to impose a restriction that the variance of the run length should be small, which it is not for small values of λ .
-The conclusion that λ approaching zero is optimal is avoided by this alternative criterion.
+Figure 1 supports the conclusion that 8 should approach zero to satisfy the ARL criterion, irrespectively of the size of the shift.
+In that figure the observations for 8=0 and 8=1 are based on theory while the others are based on simulations.
+Also, Chan and Zhang (2000) observed by simulations that the ARL1 decreases when 8 decreases.
+The suggestion was to impose a restriction that the variance of the run length should be small, which it is not for small values of 8.
+The conclusion that 8 approaching zero is optimal is avoided by this alternative criterion.